 The story has nothing to do with the former First Lady, Lady Bird Johnson.
 Instead, it focuses on an independent and artistically-inclined 17-year-old coming of age in California.
 (The name of the movie comes from the character’s decision that she wants to change her name from “Christine,” to “Lady Bird.”)
 I found the movie to be simultaneously insightful, funny and sad.

 A few days after seeing the film, I heard Gerwig interviewed by Terry Gross on the NPR show, Fresh Air.
 Here was the comment that took my breath away.

 I find writing to be a process of my unconscious knows a lot more than I do and then I try to trust it as much as I can and consciously craft it into something that has story and propulsion trusting that underneath there’s something at work that I don’t have control over.

 Isn’t that interesting?
 You can listen to the entire recording here.
 (The excerpt, above, is at the 8:21-minute mark.)
-And, please, go see the movie.
+And, please, if you haven’t seen the movie already, be sure to watch it now.
 It’s remarkable.

 An earlier version of this post first appeared on my blog on Dec.
 22/17.